databricks/terraform-provider-databricks/docs/resources/grants.md

 -> **Private Preview** This feature is in [Private Preview](https://docs.databricks.com/release-notes/release-types.html).
 Contact your Databricks representative to request access.

-Initially in Unity Catalog all users have no access to data.
+In Unity Catalog all users initially have no access to data.
 Only Metastore Admins can create objects and can grant/revoke access on individual objects to users and groups.
 Every securable object in Unity Catalog has an owner.
 The owner can be any account-level user or group, called principals in general.
 The principal that creates an object becomes its owner.
 Owners receive all privileges on the securable object (e.g., `SELECT` and `MODIFY` on a table), as well as the permission to grant privileges to other principals.

 Unity Catalog supports the following privileges on securable objects:
 * `SELECT` - Allows the grantee to read data from the securable (applicable to tables and views).